solidi/writing/65-goodbye-to-saccharine-feelings-of-clean-code.md

 A surprisingly soured reaction has come over me.
 Feeling giddy about sweeping up code is now absent.
 It sucks because I find myself middle-aged.
 The bursts of dopamine are no longer an assertion of *knowing* as time accelerates [hyperlinearly](https://twitter.com/paulg/status/1619480259556179968) within my text editor.

-I'm giving up on clean code and consistency, coming full circle in a game of [sparking joy](https://www.dailymail.co.uk/news/article-11687263/Marie-Kondo-says-shes-kind-given-tidying-having-three-kids.html).
+I'm giving up on clean code, coming full circle in a game of [sparking joy](https://www.dailymail.co.uk/news/article-11687263/Marie-Kondo-says-shes-kind-given-tidying-having-three-kids.html).
 If I feel good about mopping up code, I'll remind myself that it's lost time, which steals from what needs doing.
 Whatever I'm working on will be [sullied over or thrown out](https://xkcd.com/2730/), anyway.

 ---